 Please visit Apply for a Grant for updates on deadlines.

 When can my organization apply for a grant?
 When will we hear if our grant is approved?

-Grant applications are accepted three times a year.
-The Board of Directors of the Shineman Foundation meets in April, July and November.
-Applicants will be notified immediately following a board meeting whether their application has been approved (and at what funding amount) or denied.
+Strategic Grant applications are accepted two times a year.
+The Board of Directors meets to review strategic grants in May and November.
+Applicants will be notified 7-10 business days following a board meeting whether their application has been approved (and at what funding amount) or denied.
+Mini-grants and Community Enrichment Grants are accepted four times a year.
+The Board of Directors meets to review mini-grants and community enrichment grants in January, May, July, and November.
+Applicants will be notified 7-10 business days following a board meeting whether their application has been approved (and at what funding amount) or denied.

 Do you offer scholarships?